JamieH13/simple_MLOPs_pipeline/README.md

-# WovenLight Take Home Task - Jamie Howie
+# A simple MLOPS pipeline

-Take home task from WovenLight.
 This a lightweight processing pipeline for a new analytics project.
+This aims to show the principles of repeatable experiments, maintainable code, data versioning etc.

 The dataset is credit card approval data, available from Kaggle [here](https://www.kaggle.com/datasets/rikdifos/credit-card-approval-prediction)